-The oldest building in old Meergate, the old Tudor House, built in 1525, is a unique example of of a ‘transitional house’ – bridging the gap between the medieval open-hall and early-modern houses with two storeys throughout.
+The oldest building in old Meergate, built in 1525, the Tudor House was originally a yeoman farmer's house.
+It is a unique example of a ‘transitional house’ – bridging the gap between medieval open-hall and early-modern houses with two storeys throughout.
 The building was clearly of high status with distinctly ‘showy’ features.
-Many of these were advanced for its time, including glazed windows and two chimneys at a time when one would have been noteworthy.
+Many of these were advanced for its time, including glazed windows and two chimneys in an age when one would have been noteworthy.

 Guided Tours are offered to visitors.

 The House is a Grade 2* Listed Building and cannot be adapted for accessibility.

 There is an accessible ground floor entrance, and wheelchair access to the ground floor of the building.
 Volunteers are available to provide assistance.
 The first floor is only accessible via a narrow spiral staircase.
 Rest chairs provided.

 The nearest accessible parking and toilets are at College Square (CT9 1PR), approximately 200 metres from the House.